Call to connect with a licensed agent

 2. Healthcare Expenses

-If you have a Medicare Supplement, you likely won’t have enough expenses for this tax deduction to work, but it’s still worth looking into.
+If you have a Medicare Supplement, you may not have enough expenses for this deduction to be useful, but it’s worth checking.

 3. Selling Your Home